 Under the Bankruptcy Ordinance, where an individual is unable to pay their debts, they or their creditors may present a petition to court for a bankruptcy order.
 For cases where the value of assets is likely to exceed HK$200,000, an outside trustee will be appointed to administer the bankruptcy estate upon a bankruptcy order being made.
-The duty of an outside trustee includes the realisation of assets, monitoring the income and expenses of the bankrupt to ensure that they make reasonable contributions, and making distributions to creditors when there are sufficient funds in the bankruptcy estate.
+The duty of an outside trustee includes the realisation of assets, monitoring the income and expenses of the bankruptee to ensure that they make reasonable contributions, and making distributions to creditors when there are sufficient funds in the bankruptcy estate.

 HKDMS provides qualified employees to take up the appointment of outside trustee in bankruptcy cases at the general meetings of creditors.
 Thereafter they negotiate with creditors and ensure the smooth administration of the bankruptcy estates pursuant to the requirements of the Bankruptcy Ordinance.

-The remuneration received for outside trustee services provided by HKDMS is generally based on a fixed percentage on the amount of contributions from the bankrupt estate and proceeds from the realization of assets.
+The remuneration received for outside trustee services provided by HKDMS is generally based on a fixed percentage on the amount of contributions from the bankrupt estate and proceeds from the realisation of assets.
 Since 2010 this has been fixed at 16%.
 HKDMS also receives a fixed percentage of the bankruptcy distributions, which since 2010 has been set at 1%, and any remaining balance in the bankruptcy estate (if any) upon the expiration of the relevant bankruptcy period.